 External online resources

-Reading at University 3 steps infographic - IML (download below)
+Reading at University 3 steps infographic - IML (download it here)

 UniLearning, UOW - Reading efficiently (opens an external site)

 Language and Learning Online, Monash - Reading effectively (opens an external site)

 Language and Learning Online, Monash - Taking notes (opens an external site)

 UniLearning, UOW - Note-taking (opens an external site)